James-Hong-Jey/satellite-anomaly-detection/README.md

 ```

 ## Configuring main.py
-You can configure it to perform single point datapoint inference, or multi-point inference with visualisation over a randomised test set under main.py
+You can configure it to

+1. Perform Multi-Point Visualisation
+    * This will plant a certain number of anomalies in the test dataset and visualise the model's predictions
+2. Benchmark Algorithm Performance
+    * This will run multi-point inference n (default=1000) times across a range of planted anomaly numbers, and return the average Precision, Recall and F1-Score in ```./results/results_{algorithm}.csv```
+    * Usually takes ~30 mins at n=1000
+3. Perform Single Point Inference

 single_point_inference(inference_point, firmware_name) can be imported elsewhere where
 firmware name is an array of all involved firmware names, and inference point is a numpy array of values corresponding to those firmware names.
+Designed for use with MCS

-The first time that a specific series of firmware names is run, it will train the data and create a new model.
-If you wish to use the same firmware names but create a new model i.e. swapped the dataset, please delete the previous model before continuing.
+The first time that a specific series of firmware names is run for a certain algorithm, it will train the data and create a new model.
+If you wish to use the same firmware names but create a new model i.e. swapped the dataset or changed from multi to single inference, please **delete the existing model in ```./models```** before continuing.
+The training sets will be different and therefore should be retrained.

 ## Acknowledgements
 - James Hong, the DSO Intern in charge of this project